aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1483-Selecting.md

 ## Attribute (Dot) Based Selection

-* We used shape attribute to know the shape of the DataFrame.
+* We used the shape attribute to know the shape of the DataFrame.
 Do you recall this?
-If you don’t remember, follow the code below.
+If you don't remember, follow the code below.